soffes/ssdatakit/Readme.markdown

-# SSDataKit
+# Data Kit

-There is a lot of boilerplate code required to write a Core Data application.
-This is annoying.
-In pretty much everything I've written since Core Data came to iOS, I have used the following class.
+Data Kit aims to do the following:

+* Eliminate boilerplate Core Data setup code
+* Greatly reduce fetch request boilerplate code
+* Make working with remote objects stupid easy
+* Make display Core Data objects in a view controller really simple
+* Provide some handy utilities

+Data Kit is made up of several Core Data subclasses, categories on Core Data objects, and several view controllers.

 ## What's Included

-### SSManagedObject
+### DKTManagedObject

 * Manages main context, persistent store, etc
 * Accessing entity descriptions
 * Reflection
 * Easy creating and deleting

+The main benefit of DKTManagedObject is that it always has a "main context" so you can eliminate a lot of typing if you are working on your main context.
+Since it has a main context, it makes getting the entity description really easy which makes lots of additional methods really simple.

-### SSRemoteManagedObject
+### DKTRemoteManagedObject

 * Easily find or create objects by a remote ID
 * Unpack `NSDictionary`'s into your Core Data object's attributes

+DKTRemoteManagedObject is designed to unpack NSDictionary objects into its attributes.
+This is perfect for getting objects from an API and putting them into Core Data.

 ## Example

-This is very simple example of how to use SSRemoteManagedObject.
+This is very simple example of how to use DKTRemoteManagedObject.

 Post.m